 This paper proceeds as follows.
-First, we provide a brief background on the diffusion of direct admissions practices and prior works.
-We then introduce the Common App, our data, and the experimental intervention.
+First, we provide background on the diffusion of direct admissions systems and review related literature.
+We then discuss our conceptual framing, introduce the Common App, our data, and the experimental intervention.
 We follow with a presentation of our identification strategy and results.
-We conclude with a discussion of our findings, their relation to prior work, and their implications for policy, practice, and future research.
+We conclude with a discussion of our findings, their relation to prior studies, and their implications for policy, practice, and future work.